FAQ's for Adult Undergraduate and Graduate Students

 What about parking?

 Family and guests are encouraged to arrive before 5:30 p.m. to better ensure a parking space.
 Vehicular access to the campus will become increasingly difficult as the parking lots fill.
 Parking will be available on the east and west campuses.
-Vehicular access to the main campus will become increasingly difficult as the parking lots become filled.

 Are there special arrangements for parking and seating for disabled guests?

 The College has made arrangements to have the ceremony interpreted in sign for the hearing impaired.
 There will be a designated seating section to accommodate disabled guests.
-Students may request disabled seating tickets and parking permits in the Registrar's office starting Wednesday, May 7.
+Students may request disabled seating tickets and parking permits in the Registrar's office starting Wednesday, May 6.
 A limit of one disabled parking permit and two disabled seating tickets per graduate will be issued.
-Guests with disabled parking permits should enter the north enterance only and should be prepared to show your disabled parking permit to the security guard, who will then direct you to the appropriate parking area.
+Guests with disabled parking permits should enter the north entrance only and should be prepared to show your disabled parking permit to the security guard, who will then direct you to the appropriate parking area.
 Lots are reserved for vehicles with handicapped license plates, handicapped parking placards issued by a municipality, or special parking permits issued by the College Registrar.
 Guests with handicapped permits should enter at the main or north entrances only.
 There is no access to the handicapped parking areas from the south entrance.